makrai/notes/ohman20-xed-multiling-senti-emo.md

   * many under-resourced languages
   * large number of annotations at high granularity, as most other similar datasets are annotated at a much coarser granularity
-* movie subtitles as source data means that it is possible to use the XED dataset across multiple domains (eg social media) as the source data is representative of other domains and not as restricted to the domain of the source data (movies) as many other datasets.
-Perhaps the greatest contribution of all is that, for the first time,
+* movie subtitles as source data means that
+  * possible to use the XED dataset across multiple domains (eg social med) as the source data is representative of other domains and not as restricted to the domain of the source data (movies) as many other